hrbrmstr/ocd3/README.md

 Changelog

+2013-09-30
-2013-09-30 : updated viz to add a selection menu that's tied to the bubbles
+- updated viz to add a selection menu that's tied to the bubbles
+- alternated table row background colors